kimwalisch/primesieve/README.md

 ### Requirements
-primesieve is written in C++03, it compiles with every standard compliant C++ compiler and runs on both little-endian (x86) and big-endian (PowerPC, SPARC) CPUs.
+primesieve is written in C++03, it compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
 The parallelization is implemented using OpenMP 2.0 or later.

 ### Build instructions
 Please download the latest release tarball from